-This collection contains the early records of First Congregational Church Stoneham.
-Included are church records of meeting minutes, vital statistics, and membership rolls; parish and financial records, including salary and capital expenses; and documents created by ministers who served the church, including commonplace and account books from James Osgood, and sermons from an unnamed minister, most likely John Stevens who served in both Stoneham and Haverhill.
+The digital collections below consist of the early records of the First Congregational Church in Stoneham.
+Included are records of meeting minutes, vital statistics, and membership rolls; parish and financial records including salary and capital expenses, and documents created by ministers who served the church, including commonplace and account books from James Osgood, and sermons from an unnamed minister, most likely the Rev. John Stevens who served in both Stoneham and Haverhill, Mass.

 This volume includes meeting minutes, a copy of the church covenant, membership lists, births, baptisms, marriages, deaths, admissions, a confession of faith, and correspondence.
 Also included are extensive records of the dispute between Rev. John Cleaveland and the town of Stoneham leading to his dismissal by advice of ecclesiastical council.